huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 }
 ```

-We have to import the **SubTasks** component into app/tasks.ts so that Tasks knows about it.
+We have to import the **SubTasks** component into app/tasks.ts so that Tasks component knows about it.
 Along with that we had
 to add **SubTasks** as a directive that will be used in the components view.

 ``` ts